A complete guide for a first trip in Uzbekistan

 In both Samarkand and Bukhara, you will go back in time in the period of the Silk Road and be amazed by the architectural wonders: mosques with blue-tiled domes, mausoleums and madrasas.
 You can read our travel stories on Samarkand and Bukhara to plan your visits there.

-Khiva is located in the Western area of the country and the nearest airport of Urgench is 40 km away.
+Khiva is located in the Western area of the country and the nearest airport of Urgench is located 40 km away.
 In Khiva, 1 to 2 full day(s) should be enough as it is quite small but very authentic.
 But you have to count flight time back and forth from Tashkent or the driving time from any other cities.
 So transportation easily adds 2 days in your travel plans.

 Since February 2019, citizens of 45 countries do not need a visa to enter Uzbekistan for up to 30 days.
 These countries include some European Union states such as France, the UK and Germany but also Australia and New Zealand.
 It is part of a government strategy to develop tourism.

-The E-Visa costs 20 US$ and require 2 to 3 working days of processing time.
+The E-Visa costs 20 US$ and require 2 to 3 working days processing time.
 It is a single entry Visa valid for 30 days within a window of 90 days from the date of issuance.
 To apply, you need to use the official E-visa website from the Uzbek government.

 Seasons to visit